coi-dev/coi-specs/coi-client-spec.md

 #### Processing Group Participants Changes
 Group participants can be changed in different ways:
 * By changing the recipients in the `To` or `CC` header fields of a group message.
-If a COI-compatile client  does this, a corresponding `Chat-Content: groupinfo` message part MUST be added, when one or more participants are added.
+If a COI-compatile client  does this, a corresponding `Chat-Content: groupinfo` message part MUST be added, when one or more participants are added or removed.
 * By leaving the group with a `Chat-Content: groupleft` message.

 When a participant is being added, clients SHOULD check if that participant has previously sent a `groupleft` message.
 In that case, the client SHOULD check if the `Reply-To` header of the adding message refers to a message older than the `groupleft` message.
 If that is the case, the re-addition of the user SHOULD be ignored.

+When a non-COI-compatible client replies to a group message and this would result into removing any other participant apart from the recipient, a COI client SHOULD assume that a user selected the *reply* rather than the *reply all* option and SHOULD discard that group participant change.
+Instead, this message SHOULD be shown within the respective 1:1 chat conversation with the sender.

 #### Processing Group Description and Avatar Changes
 Clients can also change the group description and avatar with a corresponding `groupinfo` message part at any time.
 Ideally, each change is accompanied by a user-generated message.
 A client SHOULD only use the latest `groupinfo` that has been received.